 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, British International Investment (BII) reported total carbon emissions of approximately 278,000 kg CO2e, comprising 92,000 kg CO2e from Scope 1 and 186,000 kg CO2e from Scope 2 emissions.
 This data reflects a slight increase from 2022, when total emissions were about 276,000 kg CO2e, with Scope 1 emissions at 86,000 kg CO2e and Scope 2 emissions at 190,000 kg CO2e.
 BII has not disclosed any Scope 3 emissions data, which limits the understanding of its full carbon footprint.
-Furthermore, there are currently no documented reduction targets or climate pledges, indicating a potential area for improvement in their climate strategy.
-The emissions data is not cascaded from any parent organization, and all figures are reported directly from British International Investment plc.
-As the organisation continues to navigate its climate commitments, establishing clear reduction targets could enhance its sustainability profile and align with industry standards.
+The organisation has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
+The emissions data is not cascaded from any parent organisation, and all figures are reported directly from British International Investment plc.
+As BII continues to operate within the global investment landscape, its emissions and climate strategies will be crucial for aligning with broader sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents